fzingg/hyperloop-showcase/README.md

 ## Step 5: Working with native React components

 Now we can reap the rewards of all the hard work above.
-We have everything setup to easily add front end components and work with them in **HyperReact**.
+We have everything setup to easily add front end components and work with them in **Hyperloop**.
 Let's jump in and add a native React component that plays a video.

 ##### Step 5.1: Adding a video player to your site